Sewer56/dlang-prs/README.md

 dlang-prs (Wrapper)       | 143.8            |
 ----------------------------------------------

 *Estimate: A value of 0.7 for highly compressible file decompression time was assumed based on the following similar benchmark (Medium compression).
-The large file decompressed at 169.7% speed; from extra testing beyond this document - the smaller the file, the greater the advantage prs-util had.
+The large file decompressed at 169.7% speed.
+From extra testing beyond this document - the smaller the file, the greater the advantage prs-util had.

 X86 Decompression: